Music plays an important role in St. Andrew’s worship and we try to offer a wide variety of styles to suit all tastes.

 Our evening services have a more informal and contemporary feel, where worship is lead by one of the worship bands.
 Again, we are always looking for new members.

-If you play an instrument, or sing, and would like to use your gifts on a regular or occasional basis, then please speak to Jonathan Hurdle or John Bowden.
+If as a regular member of our congregation you play an instrument or sing and would like to use your gifts on a regular basis in one of our bands or choir, please speak to the Director of Music, Jonathan Hurdle, on a Sunday or contact him via the church office.

 During the night of 20/21 April, 1941, St. Andrew’s Church was completely gutted in one of the German air-raids which destroyed the centre of the city.
 After the war the church was rebuilt and rededicated on St. Andrew’s Day 1957.
 A new organ, built by Rushworth & Dreaper of Liverpool, was installed in time for the reconsecration of the church.